richardoppiyo/nodejs-react-chatapp/README.md

 # Project Name

-> Description the project.
+> This project is created to simulate a real-time chat application.

 ## Built With

-- Major languages
+- Javascript
-- Frameworks
+- Frameworks: Nodejs, React JS
-- Technologies used
+- Dependencies: Axios, express, cors

 ## Live Demo (if available)